 About me

-I am coming towards the end of my first year as a PhD student with the SENSE Earth Observation CDT, a Centre for Doctoral Training which aims to produce the next generation of satellite data specialists.
+I am coming towards the end of my third year as a PhD student with the SENSE Earth Observation CDT, a Centre for Doctoral Training which aims to produce the next generation of satellite data specialists.
 My project is funded by NERC and the UK Space Agency and is partnered with the British Antarctic Survey.

 My background is in Environmental Science, having studied for an integrated master’s at the University of Leeds.
 I also completed a year abroad at Monash University in Melbourne, Australia.